Gas Operator Qualification Membership

 - Attachment C must be filled out for EACH participating employee and they MUST include a unique and accessible email address and phone number.

-- Do not forget Step 7 in Attachment C — photos should be similar to that required for a passport.
+- Do not forget Step 7 in Attachment C — photos must be a clear, digital head shot.
+Send that via email and make sure you indicate who the photo is of.

 - Signing the Application itself is agreeing to Attachment A, no need to sign Attachment A.